sidch/Thea/README.md

 ## Installation

-*Thea* is written in standards-compliant C++11, and should compile with any recent compiler on Mac, Linux and Windows.
+*Thea* is written in standards-compliant C++17, and should compile with any recent compiler on Mac, Linux and Windows.
 It uses [CMake](https:///cmake.org) as a cross-platform buildsystem.
 However, I do not normally work on Windows, and do not currently provide build instructions for this platform.
 I have successfully done Windows builds in the past and there is no reason why it should not work with a bit of effort getting the dependencies installed.
 I will try to add full Windows instructions in the future, time permitting.
+Until then, building in Lite mode (and optionally enabling the OpenGL plugin) is probably the surest bet for quickly getting it working.

 ### Installing the dependencies

-*Thea* relies on [Boost](https://www.boost.org), [Eigen](https://eigen.tuxfamily.org) (3.4 or later), [lib3ds](https://code.google.com/archive/p/lib3ds), [FreeImage](http://freeimage.sourceforge.net) and [ARPACK](http://www.caam.rice.edu/software/ARPACK).
-(A couple of classes also depend on [CGAL](https://www.cgal.org), but these are optional -- if CGAL is not found on the system, these classes will be omitted from the build.)
-A convenient script installs all of these on Unix-like systems (Mac and Linux), as follows.
-Both local (no root) and system-wide (needs root) installs are supported.
+*Thea* relies on [Eigen](https://eigen.tuxfamily.org) (3.4 or later), and optionally on [FreeImage](http://freeimage.sourceforge.net), [lib3ds](https://code.google.com/archive/p/lib3ds), [CGAL](https://www.cgal.org) and [CLUTO](http://glaros.dtc.umn.edu/gkhome/cluto/cluto/overview).
+The OpenGL plugin links to an OpenGL or [OSMesa](https://docs.mesa3d.org/osmesa.html) installation, and the ARPACK plugin to an [ARPACK](http://www.caam.rice.edu/software/ARPACK) installation.
+A convenient script installs all of these (except OpenGL) on Unix-like systems (Mac and Linux), as follows.
+Both local (no root) and system-wide (needs root) installs are supported. *You can omit all of these except Eigen if you're building Thea in the stripped-down Lite mode.*

 Assume `$basedir` is some directory where you're going to check out the source code, and `$prefix` is some directory where you'll install stuff (e.g. `$basedir/Installations` or `/usr/local`).
 ```shell